myelnet/js-dcdn/docs/_docs/pop/http.md

 ---

 pop nodes expose an HTTP gateway endpoint on port `2001`.
 This can be used to upload content from a local web page.
-It is recommended to use the [myel-http-client](/myel-js/getting-started) for better developer experience.

 The gateway supports the `POST` and `GET` method to upload and fetch content cached by the node.
 Developers can run their own node or use the public gateway available at `https://myel.cloud`.